Potatoes and diabetes: What you need to know

 Potatoes are not entirely bad for people with diabetes, but moderation, cooking method, and meal combinations are key.
 As with any food, it’s important to monitor how your body reacts and adjust your diet accordingly.

-If you have diabetes, it is advisable to consult a healthcare professional or registered dietitian to create a meal plan tailored to your needs.
+If you have diabetes, it’s a good idea to talk to a doctor or dietitian to help you plan meals that are right for you.